JKLFAN/tryhackme_walkthroughs/README.md

  - Rooms are categorised into "Free" and "Subscription" only.

- - Rooms are then further categorised depending on their difficulty; green, yellow or red.
+ - Rooms are then further categorised depending on their difficulty:

+     green   =  easy

+     yellow  =  medium

+     red     =  hard